Professional Pilot Frequently Asked Questions

 There are options:

 3. Register for other courses (general education) and try again next semester.
+We hope students will fly their first year (fall, spring, summer).

 We are happy to work with students who come to USU having already earned a private pilot certificate.
 Private pilot is the only certificate/rating we will give credit for at USU.
 Students who hold a private pilot certificate must send a copy of their certificate (temporary is fine) and current medical certificate to their academic advisor.
 The advisor will authorize the student to register for the second-semester flight courses: AV 2401 Cross Country Ground School and AV 2451 Challenge Cross Country.
 The “challenge flight” is the first few flights of AV 2451.
 It is USU’s opportunity to verify a pilot’s knowledge and safety.
 Once that is complete, students will pay a fee to have AV 2330/2350 (7 credits) posted to their USU transcript.